segni-tafesse/ethio_agri_smart/lib/data/African_violet.md

 3. Liquid Application: African violets prefer to receive their nutrients through liquid fertilizers.
 Dissolve the fertilizer in water according to the package instructions and apply it to the soil around the base of the plant.
 Avoid getting the fertilizer on the leaves, as it can cause leaf burn.

-# Possibke Disease  of  African violet
+# Possible Disease  of  African violet

 ## Virus
 Here are a few common viral diseases that can affect African violets: